aymanalqadhi/tikpp/README.md

 ```

 ### Using the data repository
-You can use a higher level repository-pattern object to manage data of the router.
+You can use a higher level repository-pattern object to manage data on the router.

 Create a repository with a data model type as a template parameter